DN-debug/peux-os-sitebuild/src/pages/about.md

 ---
 title: 'About '
-subtitle: 'The story behind the '
+subtitle: The story behind the "name"
 image: images/about.jpg
 template: page
 ---